 Office of Economic Analysis

 Bureau of Intelligence and Research

-Roger Kjelgren participates as science advisor in the State Department Bureau of Intelligence and Research office of Economic Affairs.
-In that capacity he engages in free trade discussions with his colleagues and writings on how climate volatility impacts on agricultural and natural resource issues interact with economic factors in developing countries.
-This focus includes exploring common interests with other bureaus in State Department and the Agency for International Development.
+Roger Kjelgren participated as science advisor in the State Department Bureau of Intelligence and Research office of Economic Affairs.
+In that capacity, he engaged in free trade discussions with his colleagues and writings on how climate volatility impacts on agricultural and natural resource issues interact with economic factors in developing countries.
+This focus included exploring common interests with other bureaus in State Department and the Agency for International Development.